PaperStrike/Pjax/README.md

 ## How Pjax Works

-1. Listens to every trigger of anchor elements.
+1. Listen to every trigger of anchor elements.
-2. Fetches the target page via `fetch`.
+2. Fetch the target page via `fetch`.
-3. Renders the DOM tree using [`DOMParser`](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser).
+3. Render the DOM tree using [`DOMParser`](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser).
-4. Checks if every defined selector selects the same amount of elements in current DOM and the new DOM.
+4. Check if every defined selector selects the same amount of elements in current DOM and the new DOM.
     - If no, Pjax uses standard navigation.
     - If yes, Pjax switches the elements in index order.
-5. Updates current URL using `pushState`.
+5. Update current URL using `pushState`.
-6. Executes all newly-added and targeted scripts in document order.
+6. Execute all newly-added or targeted scripts in document order.
 7. Scroll to the defined position.

 ## Overview